 If you want to fancy things up a bit, my favorite Belgian, or rather Liege, waffle comes from the Dandoy Tearoom, steps from the Grand Place.
 Dandoy is a traditional Belgian cookie maker, with shops around Brussels.
 From the street level, the Dandoy shop on Rue Charles Buls looks much like the others.
 But step inside and you will see a couple of differences.

-For one, there is normally someone making fresh waffles behind the counter, to sell as takeaway treats.
+Firstly, there is normally someone making fresh waffles behind the counter, to sell as takeaway treats.
 Secondly, you’ll notice a set of stairs, heading up to the Tearoom.
 There, you can sit and enjoy a waffle at your leisure, while admiring the collection of antique speculoos molds decorating the walls.
-(Read this article for more on Dandoy and the best waffles in Brussels.)

 7. Eel in the green